lzhangup/pg-resources/index.md

 ## Useful resources

 - You can find many books [here](https://z-lib.org).
 Please search "the Z-library project " to find the most usable link in case this one does not work.
-- Read the book entitled "The Elements of Style" by William Strunk and Chris Hong (2011) over and over to improve your English writing.
+- Read the book "The Elements of Style" by William Strunk and Chris Hong (2011) over and over to improve your English writing skills.
 [Here](https://github.com/lzhangup/pg-resources/files/6258685/The.Elements.of.Style.2011.by.William.Strunk.Chris.Hong.pdf) is a copy downloaded from the Z-library.